duniter/duniter/readme.md

 #### Peering informations

+uCoin protocol uses peering mecanisms, hence needs to any ucoin node to be reachable through the network.

-As the server may be behind a reverse proxy, or because hosts may change of address, it might be useful to provide some remote informations like remote `host` and `port` telling where is really located the node:
+As the server may be behind a reverse proxy, or because hosts may change of address, remote informations are likely to be different from listening host and port parameters. ucoin software defines 4 remote parameters you need to precise for your ucoin instance to be working:

+* `--remoteh`
+* `--remote4`
+* `--remote6`
+* `--remotep`

+You must define at least `--remote4` and `--remotep` not to have any error.
+Here is an example:

 ```bash
 $ ucoind --currency beta_brousouf config --remoteh "some.remote.url" --remotep "8844" --remote4 "11.11.11.11" --remote6 "::1"